-Net income decreased by \$0.1 million or 1% in the first quarter of 2017 compared to the same period in 2016 primarily due to a decrease in net interest income and an increase in the Provision.
-This was largely offset by an increase in noninterest income and a decrease in the provision for income taxes.
+Net income decreased by \$4.3 million or 30% for the first nine months of 2017 compared to the same period in 2016 primarily due to a decrease in net interest income and increases in noninterest expense and the Provision.
+This was partially offset by a reduction in the provision for income taxes and an increase in noninterest income.
 The decrease in net interest income was primarily due to higher deposit funding costs, partially offset by an increase in funding income related to lending activities.
+The increase in noninterest expense was due to higher separation expenses.
 The Provision in this business segment represents the residual provision for credit losses to arrive at the total Provision for the Company.
-The increase in noninterest income was primarily due to higher gains on the sale of Visa Class B shares compared to the same period in 2016.
 The provision for income taxes in this business segment represents the residual amount to arrive at the total tax expense for the Company.
-The overall effective tax rate decreased to 29.72% in the first quarter of 2017 compared to 32.01% in the same period in 2016.
+The increase in noninterest income was due to higher net gains on the sale of Visa class B shares in the first quarter of 2017.
+The overall effective tax rate decreased to 30.54% for the nine months of 2017 compared to 30.62% for the same period in 2016.